 Though Maui has an assortment of daily, weekly and monthly local farmers’ markets to choose from, we love the Upcountry setting and selection at the Kula Country Farm Stand, which features an assortment of fruits and vegetables all locally grown and harvested on Maui in a picturesque setting on the slopes of Haleakala.
 Open Monday through Saturday, this is an excellent spot to stock up on some of the Valley Isle’s freshest produce, from strawberries and lilikoi to lettuce and zucchini.

 If you want to bring home a taste of the tropics, we suggest stocking up on one of their seasonal craft creations like Strawberry Hawaiian Chili Pepper Jam, Kula Onion BBQ Sauce, Kula Strawberry Syrup, salad dressings, marinades and more.
-Join us for a visit to the Kula Country Farm Stand on our Taste of Upcountry tour.
+Join us for a visit to the Kula Country Farm Stand on our Upcountry Tasting Tour.

 Try Maui Craft Coffee